enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/nodejs-util.md

   .catch(err => {})
 ```

-for example, wrapping `fs.readFile()` function which is a synchronous function
+For example, wrapping `fs.readFile()` function which is a synchronous function

 - `fs.readFile(path, (error, data) =>{})`